 As a single, you can:

-1. Pursue your passion, uninterrupted, for hours on end.
-No one to ask, “What’s for dinner?”
-No one to eat dinner with.
+1. Pursue your passion for hours on end.
+No one to interrupt and ask, “What’s for dinner?”
+(But also no one to eat dinner with.)

 3. Eat ice cream for dinner as often as you’d like.
 No one to say, “Hmmm, are we having veggies anytime this week?”